-In lieu of the recent bus accident in Palm Springs in October that killed 13 passengers, and injured many more – I wanted to examine what happens should someone need to file a lawsuit if they have been in a bus related accident.
+In lieu of the recent bus accident in Palm Springs in October, our car accident attorney wanted to examine what happens should someone need to file a lawsuit after a bus related accident.
 Bus accident injury claims can oftentimes present challenges that most car accident claims do not.
 Here are just a few things to consider when it comes to filing a bus accident claim:

 Bus accidents are not entirely different from your regular traffic accident.
 Accidents can range from low-speed fender benders to an even more catastrophic collision and the injuries that are sustained from bus accidents fall across the same serious spectrum, from whip-lash injuries, to serious head trauma and broken bones.